A poor or bad credit score makes it unlikely that you will easily qualify for a regular credit card.

 Conclusion

-A secured credit card only serves its purpose to help you establish, rebuild or repair your credit rating if you use it responsibly.
+A secured credit card only serves its purpose of helping you establish, rebuild or repair your credit rating if you use it responsibly.

-Plan to pay your balance in full and on time within the grace period.
+Plan to pay your balance fully and on time within the grace period.
 After your credit score has improved, you can easily apply for a standard credit card and withdraw the deposit you give to the bank.

 If what you are looking for is a bad credit personal loan, click here for options.

-You can also apply for a prepaid credit card that offers a credit-building service.
+You can also apply for a prepaid credit card with a credit-building service.
 The best prepaid card in this category is the KOHO Prepaid Mastercard.

 Best Secured Credit Cards in Canada FAQs